FlorentLM/BeetstreamNext/docs/src/installation.md

 Then run it the same way as the `docker run` command above, substituting `beetstreamnext` for the image name.

 - `/config` is where `beetstreamnext.yaml`, the `.env` file (holding `BEETSTREAMNEXT_KEY`, see [Encryption key](#3-encryption-key)), BeetstreamNext's own database (`beetstreamnext.db`), and a `data/` subfolder (downloaded podcast episodes, saved artist images) are stored.
-- `/cache` is scratch space (thumbnails, HTTP cache, transcode tempfiles, HLS sessions, zip downloads).
-It's not necessary to mount, but you can (if you want the cache to survive restarts too).
+- `/cache` is scratch space, split into two subfolders: `data` (thumbnails, HTTP cache, session key), worth keeping across restarts, and `tmp` (transcode tempfiles, HLS sessions, zip downloads, SQLite/Python tempfiles), fine to discard.
+Neither is necessary to mount, but you can (if you want the cache to survive restarts too), and you can mount them separately if you want different backing storage for each (see [hardening the container](#advanced-hardening-the-container) below).
 - `PUID`/`PGID` (default `1000`/`1000`) should match the user that owns your library/music files on the host.

 > **Note:** BeetstreamNext never runs as root.
 The root user is only used at container start, to `chown` `/config` and `/cache` to that `PUID`/`PGID` before dropping to it for the rest of the process's life.